Jony-softdeveloper/Sorting-data-of-files/readme.md

 ![Performance Data 2](https://github.com/Jony-softdeveloper/Sorting-data-of-files/blob/main/images/7%20measure%202%20data.png)

 A second directory 'data2_test' with two more files: hola.txt (ignored by the program) and json_data_2 (with about 2900 more records).
 Also, 'csv_data_1' was edited to have 4005 records/rows, but withouh header 'M2'.
-That is, about 7000 data were processed.
+That is, **about 7000 data were processed**.

 This times, it was measure with 'time' command too.
     > time python main.py